sajmimyftari/3x3GaussianBlur/README.md

     var devide = 9
 ```
-Without this code the algorithem will blur the entire image
+Without this code the algorithm will blur the entire image
 ```
         // Blur only 1 color